 Fluctuating China-US relations have become strained in recent years in the eyes of many, especially since the start of the pandemic and the Russia-Ukraine conflict.

-e to China the first time in 2012.
+Rich came to China the first time in 2012.
 Having been to dozens of Chinese cities and having talked to lots of local people over the years, Rich has gradually gotten to know the real China.

 This made him able to recognize the many misconceptions that many Westerners, especially Americans, have about the country.